RoundaboutTeam/etherless-server/README.md

 Module for ethereum events listening and managing of calls to AWS lambda functions.

-Run "node app.js" to run server.
+Run "ts-node app.ts" to run server.